-I have to say that I think Cody Lundin is great, I love his books, they’re straight forward, well written and they’re full of knowledge and advice.
-I’ve enjoyed his TV shows, and in our conversations now and then over the last 10 years, he’s always been a gentleman, helpful and accommodating.
+I have to say that I think Cody Lundin is great.
+I love his books, as they’re straight-forward, well written, and they’re full of knowledge and advice.
+I’ve enjoyed his TV shows, and in our conversations now and then over the past 10 years, he’s always been a gentleman, helpful, and accommodating.

-He lives in a passive solar home that he designed himself, off grid and free from any utility bills.
+He lives in a passive solar home that he designed himself, off-grid and free from any utility bills.
 He collects rainwater, composts waste and thoroughly enjoys the off-grid life.
-Cody is known for always having bare feet and being in shorts, which I can relate to, I love shorts, but I struggle with the bare feet, they must be like old leather, I should have asked him in the interview, Doh, maybe in the next one…
+Cody is known for always having bare feet and being in shorts, which I can relate to.

 What’s the most important lesson that you’ve learned from your time in the wilderness?

 Nature is the boss, and cocky people die.

 Have you ever been lost?
 If yes, where, when and how did you find your way?

 Anyone who has spent time in the real wilderness has been lost.
 I was nine years old the first time I was lost in the mountains.
 I was living in Europe at the time and was skiing in Austria on vacation with my family.
 I had been skiing solo most of the day, and as the sun started to set, I saw a sign on the slopes that said “Germany”.
 As that’s where I lived, my nine-year-old mind skied into Germany.
 Needless to say, it got dark, and I was lost.

 I eventually found a small Gasthaus on the slopes and beat on the door crying.
 I woke up the owner, who was an older lady and who brought me inside, gave me soup, and called a snowcat to take me to my very anxious parents.
 What could have easily been a kid dying of hypothermia in a winter wilderness had a happy ending.
 I have never forgotten that woman.

 Where’s your favorite place to be and your least favorite place to be, and why?